biojava/biojava.github.io/wiki/BioJava3_eclipse.md

     3. Optionally add your Github username and password, then click Next.
     4. Select which branches to include.
-If you plan to commit any changes, we recommend only tracking the 'devel' branch, so you don't accidentally initiate a release.
+If you plan to commit any changes, we recommend only tracking the 'master' branch, so you don't accidentally initiate a release.
 If you want the last stable version, you can select 'release' instead.
 Click Next.
     5. Choose a destination directory (outside your Eclipse workspace),